Help us to be there to support mental wellbeing

 Mind in Kingston remains committed to maintaining and supporting the safety and wellbeing of our service users, as well as that of our staff, volunteers, trustees and colleagues from other organisations.
-As we are able to work from home, we will continue to do so for the time being.
-We are in the process of reviewing our Return to Work procedures, and are likely to start implementing some restricted work from the office from August.
+Staff that can work from home will do so, and staff that provide essential support will do with strict measures in place.

 In the meantime, we are available by phone on 020 8255 3939 for support, general advice, information and signposting during our usual office hours.

-Most services are provided by phone or video, including Counselling, Get Set to Go, Art Workshops, Football, Wellbeing Wednesdays and Mental Health Awareness Training.
+Other services are provided by phone or video, including Counselling, Get Set to Go, Art Workshops, Wellbeing Wednesdays and Mental Health Awareness Training.
 Please visit our social media pages for updates on courses, services and other (mostly free) initiatives.

 6. Reviewing this page

-This page is reviewed daily and updated when the government updates its advice.
-This page was last reviewed on the 22nd of July 2020.
+This page is reviewed on a regular basis and updated as and when the government updates its advice.